jeremyckahn/rekapi/docs/api.kapi_actor.md

 Kapi.Actor.prototype.hide (alsoUnpersist)
 ````

-Tell the `Actor` not to draw itself for the next frame.
+Tell the `Actor` not to render itself for the next frame.
 If `alsoUnpersist` is true, this undoes the persistence effect of `show(true)`.

 ### isShowing